open-telemetry/opentelemetry.io/content/en/blog/2024/prometheus-compatibility-survey/index.md

 OpenTelemetry [specifies](/docs/specs/semconv/general/attribute-naming/) that
-conventions should use dots as the namespace delimiter, and underscores as the delimiter between "multi-word-dot-delimited components" (e.g.
+conventions should use dots as the namespace delimiter, and underscores as the delimiter between "multi-word-dot-delimited components" (for example, `http.response.status_code`).
-`http.response.status_code`).
 On the other hand, Prometheus [uses underscores](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels) as its delimiter.